Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 <div>
 You don't need to be a lawyer or city councilmember to challenge slumlords. <span style="color:yellow">You just need a phone</span>.<br /><br />

-Right now, <span style="color:yellow">the <u>first step</u> is demanding that Los Angeles create a [Tenant Abuse Hotline](#REQUEST_A_TENANT_ABUSE_HOTLINE)</span>—a single, centralized line for victims of housing abuse to report harassment, code violations, and retaliation without being redirected to "civil court."<br />
+Right now, <span style="color:yellow">the <u>first step</u> is demanding that Los Angeles create a [Tenant Abuse Hotline](#PHASE_1)</span>—a single, centralized line for victims of housing abuse to report harassment, code violations, and retaliation without being redirected to "civil court".<br />

-<b>You can amplify this demand</b> by <span style="color:yellow">posting our <span style="color:white">pre-written</span> Tweet, Instagram, Facebook, and email templates, all crafted to speak directly to city officials, housing advocates, and press</span>.<br />
+<b>You can amplify this demand</b> by <span style="color:yellow">posting our [<span>pre-written Tweet, Instagram, Facebook, and email templates</span>](#TENANT_ABUSE_HOTLINE_SOCIAL_MEDIA_POSTS), all crafted to speak directly to city officials, housing advocates, and press</span>.<br />

-Once you've sent or posted these messages, keep going - <span style="color:yellow">post for an independent audit of LAHD's work case and repair database</span>.
+Once you've sent or posted these messages, keep going - each targeted post, helps bring us closer to a solution: <span style="color:yellow">Post for an independent audit of LAHD's work case and repair database</span>.<br />

 We need to identify addresses that match pre-set red flags, and expose patterns the city has ignored for too long.
 When enough of us ask, it can't be ignored.<br />

 <span style="color:yellow">Your device can be a tool for public safety</span>.<br />

-With enough voices, we can demand the tracking of all inspectors involved in red flag cases, including corrupt actors like Inspector Luke Deasy, Advisor Ricky Reisner, and SCEP Specialist James McDevitt.
+With enough voices, we can demand the tracking of all inspectors involved in red flag cases, including corrupt actors like Inspector Luke Deasy, Advisor Ricky Reisner, SCEP Specialist James McDevitt, and the other who opperate the same.
 We can push for welfare checks on affected buildings, gather statements from tenants, and trigger investigations that remove bad actors permanently.<br />

+We can finance these Tenant Programs on the backs of the slumlords that are busted and shut down.<br />

-<span style="color:yellow">Our templates walk you through exactly who to contact, what to say, and how to post it.<br />
+<span style="color:yellow">Our templates walk you through exactly [who to contact, what to say, and how to post it](#DEFAULT_ACTION).<br />

-Ask LAHD to define "significant progress" with an actual percentage value - remove the wiggle room.<br /> From tweets to emails, from shares to screenshots—every click chips away at the Constructive Eviction Loophole.<br /> <br />
+Ask [LAHD to define "significant progress" with an actual percentage value](#PHASE_2) - remove the wiggle room.<br /> From tweets to emails, from shares to screenshots—every click chips away at the Constructive Eviction Loophole.<br /> <br />

-<span style="color:yellow">Change doesn't begin in a courtroom - <span style="color:white">it begins with you,</span> at your keyboard</span>.<br />
+<span style="color:yellow">Change doesn't begin in a courtroom - it begins here, but it can't start, without you.</span><br />
 </div><br />

 <hr style="border: none; border-top: 2px dashed gray;" />